How Many Btu Is 10kw

 Q: How can I determine the actual BTU output of my HVAC system?

 A: The manufacturer's specifications will provide the BTU/hour rating of your HVAC system under standard operating conditions.
-However, the actual output may vary based on the factors discussed earlier.
+Even so, the actual output may vary based on the factors discussed earlier.
 A professional HVAC technician can conduct a load calculation to determine the precise heating or cooling load and ensure your system is appropriately sized.

 Q: What about other units of power?